 Although startup accelerators aren’t for everyone, they can be a great way to get to grips with launching a new business in a short amount of time.
 Many accelerators only take about three months to complete.

-As well as getting support and advice on how to get future investment, many accelerator programs feature a demo day where you can pitch your startup to find investors.
+As well as getting support and advice on how to get future investment, many accelerator programs feature a demo day where you can pitch your startup to find investors for a startup business.
 You showcase your product or service and if anyone is interested, they will reach out to you and let you know what to do next.

 With startup accelerators, you will end up giving away more equity.
 You will not only have to give equity to any investors, but also to the accelerator in return for enrolment.